 Campaigns in the past have released mobile apps with basic capabilities such as enabling supporters to donate, locate campaign events and find polling locations.
 These apps also include social integration, which makes it powerful.
 The challenge, however, is to get electors to download the app.
 Beacons can be used effectively to drive app downloads.
-Using Beaconstac you can leverage Nearby notifications to trigger an app install to launch an app and also perform a specific call to action.
+Using Beaconstac you can leverage QR codes and NFC to trigger an app install to launch an app and also perform a specific call to action.

 Not just these, beacons can be put to use for a host of other election campaign applications including and not limited to:

 Which beacon form factor is best suited for election campaigns?